Zoom Teeth Whitening

 Is teeth whitening painful?

 Sometimes it can be.
 It depends on your oral health and the method you prefer.
-This is why your dentist will examine your teeth before proceeding with the treatment.
+This is why your hygienist will examine your teeth before proceeding with the treatment.

 Is tooth whitening permanent?